-Having self-published a small collection of science-fiction stories in 2014, and my first full-length novel in 2016, I am now working on my second anthology, and writing and producing a pitch film for my next project, a science-fiction graphic novel titled 'Minding Mama'.
-As well as having previously written and produced a trailer for my first novel, 'The Methuselah Paradox', and writing & producing an online trailer for 'The Methuselah Paradox', I entered three scripts into Create50's 'The Impact' competition.
+Having self-published a small collection of science-fiction stories in 2014, and my first full-length novel in 2016, a romance novella in 2018, and a second collection of short stories in 2019, I am now working on my next project, a post-apocalyptic science-fiction graphic novel titled 'Minding Mama'.
+As well as having previously crowdfunded, written and produced a trailer for my first novel, 'The Methuselah Paradox', and writing, crowdfuning & producing an online trailer for 'Minding Mama', I entered three scripts into Create50's 'The Impact' competition.
 I wasn't one of the finalists, but my scripts are still options for film-makers looking to make a 'wild card' entry in addition to their main submission.
 I live in hope!
 Finding ideas is not a problem - just the time to complete them...
+I also contributed two stories to an anthology with a theme based on the Singularity.

-My work is primarily in the science fiction genre (although I have written one contemporary romance); my imagination is fired by the 'what if?' that all good science-fiction springs from.
-'The Journey & Other Short Stories' looked at people who found themselves in unexpected situations; 'The Methuselah Paradox' looked at possible consequences of life-prolongation, gene therapy and time travel; 'Minding Mama' explores the aftermath of two possible 'mass extinction' scenarios - intense solar flare activity leading to almost complete loss of the ozone layer, and the rise of A.I.
+My written work is primarily in the science fiction genre (although I have written one contemporary romance); my imagination is fired by the 'what if?' from which all good science-fiction springs.
+'The Journey & Other Short Stories' told stories about people who found themselves in unexpected situations; 'The Methuselah Paradox' looked at possible consequences of life-prolongation, gene therapy and time travel; my second short story collection had a slightly more para-normal theme; and 'Minding Mama' explores the aftermath of two 'mass extinction' scenarios - intense solar flare activity leading to almost complete loss of the ozone layer, and the rise of A.I.
 But as always, I make the stories 'up close and personal', and have a small cast of characters.
 I'm always interested in the impact of bigger issues on the individual, and how people cope (or don't!) in those situations.

 I like to tell science fiction themed stories with a human heart, to mix the ordinary with the extraordinary.
 My characters are not super-heroes; they are ordinary people, learning to cope with the extraordinary - they are you and me.